A select program for M.S. students who spend a third semester making a short documentary.

-The additional semester – either the summer or the fall – allows students to produce and edit their video Master’s Project.
+The additional semester – completed during the summer – allows students to produce and edit their video Master’s Project.
 Documentary students generally work in teams and get individual coaching from advisers who are recognized documentary producers.
 We expect the resulting films to be published: online, on cable or on broadcast.

 During the year, students in the Documentary Program meet some of the world’s most acclaimed documentarians who visit our classes and show their work at our regular Film Fridays series.
 Recent guests have included Alex Gibney, Rory Kennedy, Stanley Nelson, Sarah Burns, Kirsten Johnson, Barbara Koppel, Matt Heinemann, Josh Oppenheimer and Ezra Edelman.

 Under the direction of Professors June Cross and Betsy West, students undertake courses in journalism production, visual storytelling, camerawork and editing.
 Faculty advisers have included Phil Bertelsen, Tom Casciato, Nina Chaudry, Julie Cohen, Rachel Dretzin, Sabrina Gordon, Pamela Hogan, Andy Fredericks and Simon Surowicz.

 The admissions committee seeks applicants who can articulate their passion for documentary filmmaking.
 The Journalism School is committed to building a diverse student population and we encourage applications from students of all ethnic and economic backgrounds.
 Previous experience shooting and editing is welcome but not necessary.